 A judge may impose house arrest at one of two points during a criminal case:

-- After the defendant is arrested and is awaiting trial.
-The typical scenario is that the defendant can pay the required bail, but the criminal charges are too serious for him/her to have freedom of travel.
+- After you are arrested and awaiting trial.
+The typical scenario is that you can pay the required bail, but the criminal charges are too serious for you to have total freedom of travel.

-- When the defendant is convicted and the judge imposes a sentence.
-In some cases, judges grant defendants house arrest instead of – or in addition to – prison.
-These defendants are usually entered into the Nevada Department of Public Safety’s Intensive Supervision Program, which monitors them for the duration of the house arrest.
+- When you are convicted and the judge imposes a sentence.
+Judges may grant you house arrest instead of – or in addition to – prison.
+You are usually entered into the Nevada Department of Public Safety’s Intensive Supervision Program, which monitors you for the duration of the house arrest.

 2. How does house arrest work in Nevada?

-However, a defendant under house arrest may go only to and from the court-approved locations and nowhere else.
-They cannot even stop somewhere that is on the way.
+While under house arrest you may go only to and from the court-approved locations and nowhere else unless the court allows otherwise.
+You cannot even stop somewhere that is on the way.

-The defendant’s attorney usually has to request house arrest and then convince the judge that the defendant deserves it and will abide by the rules.
-Sometimes a parole board recommends a defendant for house arrest.
+Your attorney usually has to request house arrest and then convince the judge that you deserve it and will abide by the rules.
+Sometimes a parole board recommends you for house arrest.

-4. What happens when defendants violate the terms of their house arrest?
+4. What happens when I violate the terms of my house arrest?

-If the equipment merely malfunctioned or the defendant had an innocent accident, the judge might not impose any punishment.
-But a willful violation of the rules may result in the judge remanding the defendant to jail or prison.
+If the equipment merely malfunctioned or you had an innocent accident, the judge might not impose any punishment.2

 5. How much does it cost for house arrest?

-In Las Vegas, house arrest costs $12 a day, plus a one-time $100 administrative fee.3
+In Las Vegas Municipal Court, house arrest costs $12 a day, plus a one-time $100 administrative fee.3

-- Municipal Court Recourses, House Arrest, Las Vegas Municipal Court.
+- Municipal Court Resources, House Arrest, Las Vegas Municipal Court.